Sue Frontier Communications in Small Claims Court

 Many Frontier customers complain that the company is taxing them for broadband services with the so-called HSI surcharge.
 Frontier Communications tells its customers that the government has mandated this tax, but that is not the case.
 No government agency has authorized such surcharge, and as a result, many customers decide to take matters to court.

 With DoNotPay, suing Frontier Communications for the broadband surcharge is easy.
-All you have to do to start the process is to download the iOS app or use the web version, and DoNotPay will help you through the process!
+All you have to do to start the process is to visit the website, and DoNotPay will help you through the process!

 Are you suing Frontier Communications for refusing to refund?
 Is it possible?